Its a good question and one that you need to really consider – read on to find out more…

 Originally, barcodes were only issued by GS1 (previously EAN) Australia for Australian customers, so if you needed a retail barcode for your product, your first step was to register with GS1.

-In late 2002, GS1 changed to a subscription base model, charging all members annual fees.
+In late 2002, GS1 changed to a subscription based model, charging all members annual fees.
 Subscribing provides you with a number of unique barcode numbers for use with your products along with some additional services.
 This is still the main way to get a GS1 barcode today.

 To purchase a GS1 barcode online, simply Google “buy a barcode” or click here: Barcodes Australia